 The company also announced that the service’s website, Vine.co, will no longer host new videos and will instead serve as an archive for searching old video clips.

-Now, Vine has been transformed into Vine Camera, a different app allows users to create 6.5-second looping videos that they can either save or post to Twitter.
+Later Vine was transformed into Vine Camera, a different app allowed users to create 6.5-second looping videos that they can either save or post to Twitter.
 The app was available for both iOS and Android.
 However, this app is also gone now.
 But still, I have found a way to download Vine videos.